-When Master Dunchok was young, martial arts seemed to be represented in popular culture as the one thing that offered legitimate hidden knowledge, and at the same time seemed to be about perfecting an individual.
+When Master Dunchok was young in the early 1980s, martial arts seemed to be represented in popular culture as the one thing that offered legitimate hidden knowledge, and at the same time seemed to be about the individual quest for self-perfection.
 After looking around at all the martial arts schools in the area with his father, he found his teacher Grandmaster Huh's school, and was impressed immediately.
 Grandmaster Huh's studio lacked the fancy trappings of the other dojos in the area, but Master Dunchok and his father both agreed that Master Huh's presence was overwhelming.
 He began practicing for several hours everyday, and would sometimes go to the studio directly after school.
 After a performance at his blue belt test which impressed Grandmaster Huh's visiting colleagues, Master Dunchok was instructed personally by Grandmaster Huh with private training to receive his first degree black belt.
 Master Dunchok was very active with Master Huh's studio throughout his high school years as well, continuing the same habits of hard practice with which he began his martial arts training.

 Master Dunchok is a scholar with multiple attainments.
 First, he attended Humboldt State University, where he majored in Theater Arts and graduated in May of 2000.
-Master Dunchok is a classically trained tenor, an illustrator, and a student of Chinese, Ancient Greek and Latin.
+Master Dunchok trains operatic voice as a tenor, is a portrait artist, and a student of Chinese, Ancient Greek and Latin.
 He has also studied wushu and currently studies taijiquan.
 He has since been involved with acting on stage plays and musicals as well as doing martial arts stuntwork and fight scenes on film and television.
 He opened the Kuk Sool Kwan dojang in Orange County out of a desire to preserve the unique martial heritage of Kuk Sool Kwan and to afford himself the lifestyle and practice time to take his martial arts skill to the grandmaster level and beyond.
 He reached that grandmaster level, 7th degree black belt, just last year in 2022.